-Summertime and the living’s easy, especially when you’re floating down a peaceful waterway in the sunshine.
+Summertime and the living’s easy, especially when you’re floating down a lazy river.
 You don’t have to venture too far out of the city to enjoy a carefree afternoon on the water.
 These lazy rivers near Toronto are the perfect way to relax this summer.

-Check out this list of lazy rivers open this summer in and around the GTA and start planning your blissful summer adventure.
+Check out this list of lazy rivers now open around Toronto and start planning your adventure.

 Elora Gorge Tubing

-Rafting at Elora Gorge opens for the season on June 18, 2022.
+Rafting at Elora Gorge is now open for the season until September.
 Reservations are required in advance and you can book them online.

 Lazy River at Canada’s Wonderland